osm0sis/PlayIntegrityFork/README.md

 The killpi script forces the Google Play Services DroidGuard (com.google.android.gms.unstable) and Play Store (com.android.vending) processes to end, making them restart with the next attestation attempt; useful for testing out different fingerprints without requiring a reboot in between.

+### settings.sh
+Simple script to interactively change the advanced settings then runs killpi.sh to apply the changes.

+Must be run as root!

+./settings.sh [-h] [-f] [-r] [-l] [setting[=value]]

+    -h|--help: Prints this help message and exits

+    -f|--force: ignore type checks of the setting to set, set it anyway

+    -r|--reset: Reset all settings to their default.

+    -l|--list: List all current values and exit.

+    Providing a Setting name without setting a value ( no = ) will take you to the interactive value selection.
+    Empty value ( setting= ) resets the default value Running without providing a setting triggers interactive mode, allowing you to select the setting you want from a list.

+A script by Vagelis1608 @xda for PIFork by osm0sis @xda

 ## Troubleshooting

 Make sure Google Play Services (com.google.android.gms) is NOT on the Magisk DenyList if Enforce DenyList is enabled since this interferes with the module; the module does prevent this using scripts but it only happens once during each reboot.